Farrellh999/Vegetable_TimeSeries/Data-Preparation.md

 Stationarity is confirmed and therefore no differencing is required.

 ### 10) Resample data into monthly increments
 Previous attempts at running the model on daily data had proved to make my computer crash!
-I higher spec computer is needed, but we settle at this stage for adjusting to monthly data, using teh average value.
+A higher spec computer is needed, but we settle at this stage for adjusting to monthly data, using the average value.
 ![image](https://github.com/user-attachments/assets/a18c20f9-620d-40c9-af57-5b0f87e03a6d)

 ### 11) Perform seasonal decomposition on the monthly data

 ![image](https://github.com/user-attachments/assets/07540150-b2fa-4eb5-b83b-e94fbe0b6a93)
-The monthly data illustrates a major peak every 12 months, indicating that seasonlity is 12.
+The monthly data illustrates a major peak every 12 months, indicating that seasonlity is now 12.

 ### 12) Produce ACF and PACF charts to assess pdq,PDQ
 ![image](https://github.com/user-attachments/assets/9c7ebf67-9ba6-4868-90f5-fd3ee07b4681)